soraya2/project-part-up/README.md

 # Optimisation Audit
 The goal of this project was to optimize the website of the open source project part-up.
-I optimized the website using techniques like critical CSS, uglyfying an concatenated javascript, img optimization, lazy loading and async font loading with the css font api.
+I optimized the website using techniques like critical CSS, uglify and concatenated javascript, img optimization, lazy loading and async font loading with the css font api.

 ## Internet speed
 2G (150ms, 300kb/s, 150kb/s)